You are here

 Typical Work

-Responds to inquiries and provides information about human resource rules, policies, regulations or procedures within functional area(s) such as employment examination requirements, benefits eligibility criteria and program offerings, classification, compensation and/or leave rules and procedures;
+Responds to inquiries and provides information about human resource rules, policies, regulations or procedures within functional area(s) such as employee recruitment and hiring requirements, benefits eligibility criteria and program offerings, classification, compensation and/or leave rules and procedures;

 Receives, reviews, ensures the accuracy and completeness of, compiles and/or maintains human resource data, documents and records such as leave and salary records and employee data forms;

-Assists human resource staff in administering a variety of human resource functions such as employment examinations, employee training and orientation, salary surveys, benefits enrollment and temporary appointments;
+Assists human resource staff in administering a variety of human resource functions consistently and equitably throughout the workforce such as recruitment and hiring, employee training and orientation, salary surveys, benefits enrollment and temporary appointments;

 Compiles data and prepares reports, statistics and statistical summaries, narrative summaries or graphic representations of data;